 Our staff in the U.S. and in Europe are working around the clock to gather and communicate the latest information about how these recent events might impact your travel plans.
 We ask that you bear with us as we work to quickly find solutions for each unique individual situation.
 Please know that we are doing all we can to answer calls and respond to messages as fast as possible.
 Your patience and understanding is greatly appreciated!

-- Cancellation Penalties for Witte Tours
+- Cancellation Policies for Witte Tours

-- Cancellation Penalties for Witte Travel
+- Cancellation Policies for Witte Travel

 - If I choose to cancel my travel plans, will I get a refund?

 - My travel plans were canceled–when can I expect a refund?

 - Will my tour be canceled?
 If so, what will happen next?